The Regional Risk Assessment (RRA) Process

 The Quebec Wood Export Bureau (QWEB) is the sponsoring body of the process to updating the RRA for the province of Quebec.
 The Working Body mandated to conduct the process is lead by INCOS Strategies (boiscertifies.ca).
 We invite you to learn about each RRA process and their specific information.

 The Organizational Structure of the Project

-The Wood Pellet Association of Canada (WPAC) initiated Regional Risk Assessment (RRA) process for three provinces in Canada: British Columbia, New Brunswick and Nova Scotia.
-Hopkin Forest Management Ltd. was hired to create and coordinate the Working Body (WB), a team of natural resource, certification and community engagement specialists from across Canada.
-The WB facilitates the risk assessments to ensure that relevant information of forestry laws, policies and practices are accurately captured in the RRA’s for each province verifying the legality and sustainability requirements.
+QWEB initiated Regional Risk Assessment (RRA) process for Quebec early 2023.
+A team of natural resource, certification and community engagement specialists from across Quebec form the Working Body (WB).
+The WB facilitates the risk assessment to ensure that relevant information of forestry laws, policies and practices are accurately captured in the RRA verifying the legality and sustainability requirements.
 Information includes interviews with experts, applicable legislation, reports from Provincial authorities, various databases, statistical data sources as well as community input and engagement.
-The WB gathers, synthesizes and analyzes relevant information for each thirty-eight (38) indicator, which leads to internal draft assessments.
+The WB gathers, synthesizes and analyzes relevant information for each forty-two (42) indicators, which leads to internal draft assessments.
 The resulting drafts are made available for review and comment.
 Once the stakeholder consultation reviews are concluded, the WB finalizes the report based on the comments received and submit the draft to Sustainable Biomass Program (SBP) for its review.
 Once SBP is satisfied that it complies with its requirements, SBP approves the RRA report and they are publicly available on the SBP website.
 The RRA is then used by biomass producers to manage their level of risks with legality and sustainability requirements.